HildoBijl/stepwise/packages/physics-core/src/Quantity/README.md

 ## Comparison

-To compare `FloatUnit` objects, we separately compare `PrecisionNumber` and `Unit` objects.
+To compare `Quantity` objects, we separately compare `PrecisionNumber` and `Unit` objects.
 As is the case with these classes too, there are two functions.

-- `equals(otherFloatUnit, equalityOptions)`: checks for equality and returns `true`/`false`.
+- `equals(otherQuantity, equalityOptions)`: checks for equality and returns `true`/`false`.
-- `checkEquality(otherFloatUnit, equalityOptions)`: gives a report (as an object) with data on equality and which checks failed/passed.
+- `checkEquality(otherQuantity, equalityOptions)`: gives a report (as an object) with data on equality and which checks failed/passed.

 The equality options should be set up as follows.